Florida probes Tyson Foods, Pilgrim's Pride on chicken pricing

 "We continue to believe the antitrust claims that prompted the Florida AG to open this investigation are without merit but we are cooperating with the Florida AG’s investigation," Mickelson said.

-Pilgrim's Pride, mostly owned by Brazilian meatpacker JBS SA , also received "an inquiry from Florida AG, similar to other chicken companies," spokesman Cameron Bruett said.
+Pilgrim's Pride, mostly owned by Brazilian meatpacker JBS SA (JBSS3.SA), also received "an inquiry from Florida AG, similar to other chicken companies," spokesman Cameron Bruett said.

 Pilgrim's Pride shares dropped 1.2 percent to $24.75.